 BARN

-A detached building or structure used to support an established agricultural activity.
-Said building or structure may be used for the housing of farm animals, agricultural products, agricultural materials, or agricultural equipment.

-[Added 7-25-2005 by L.L.
+See “Building, Agricultural” [Added 7-25-2005 by L.L.
 No. 7-2005]

 BUFFER AREA

 A continuous strip of land area covered with grass, vegetation, trees, fencing, embankments or berms, and designed to provide a physical screen preventing visual access from one use to another and to reduce the escape and/or intrusion of litter, fumes, dust, noise, or other noxious or objectionable elements.

+BUILDING, AGRICULTURAL

+A detached building or structure used to support an established agricultural use.
+Said building or structure may be used for the housing of farm animals, agricultural products, agricultural materials, agricultural equipment, or for the incidental or customary processing of farm products, and provided that such building is located on, operated in conjunction with to the operation of the farm.

 BUILDING COVERAGE